How Long Does Broccoli Last | 7 Tips to Extend its Shelf Life

 5- How to Properly Store Broccoli

-Bacteria is freely floating in the air, so that’s’ why keep it covered will help to minimize its exposure to it.
+Bacteria are freely floating in the air, so that’s’ why keep it covered will help to minimize their exposure to it.
 The other important tip to extend how long broccoli will last is to ensure that it is completely dry.

 Make sure that if there is water on the broccoli to dry it off as best as you can.
 Moisture will cause the broccoli to start to develop rot, especially on the small little green buds.
 This leads us to the next tip.